Paul Jerome Williams – Chef Lecturer

 Naomi Hillen – Programme Director HND/B.A.
 Degree Hotel and Catering Management

 Fulfilling my ambition of always wanting to work in the hotel sector, I was appointed General Manager of a privately owned hotel situated in the Gower.
-The hotel comprised of 19 bedrooms, public bar and restaurant and 2 large conference and banqueting rooms where we specialised in weddings and large events.
-As well as overseeing the day to day operation of the hotel, I was responsible for budgeting, marketing, staff recruitment, staff training and development.
+The hotel comprised of 19 bedrooms, a public bar, and restaurant and 2 large conferences and banqueting rooms where we specialised in weddings and large events.
+As well as overseeing the day to day operation of the hotel, I was responsible for budgeting, marketing, staff recruitment, staff training, and development.

 With a passion for the training and development aspects of my management position, I left the hotel to become a food and beverage assessor and restaurant manager at this college.
 After completing my P.G.C.E., I was promoted to the position of full-time lecturer and am now Programme Director for the H.E. programmes in Hotel and Catering.

 - Advanced front of house operations & customer service

 I was born in the Swansea Valley and before becoming a chef I didn’t really know what I wanted to do, during my last year of school, I took a weekend job helping out at weekends in the kitchen of a small local hotel.

 This led to the hotel employing me through the “YTS” scheme and allowed me to study part-time which I did, at this very college.

 As a young commis chef, I joined the five stars, London Hilton, on Park Lane and continued my training as a chef at Westminster College.
 This was a great experience because it enabled me to totally immerse myself in the many areas of culinary fundamentals, techniques, and responsibilities, whilst learning the values of kitchen etiquette and high standards.